General description A Munich lady made of dried plums, dressed to go a-visiting

 She is wearing a high-necked sleeveless black bodice with three gold buttons on the front and a gold embroidered flower on the back.
-The back has also a pattern of flowers pressed into the material.
+The back has also a pattern of flowers painted on the material.
 At the back, the bodice forms a point over her derriere.
 Her black knee-length skirt has a pattern of large red roses with green leaves.
 Her apron is made of ivory brocade with a pattern of silver and gold flowers and leaves.
 The bottom is edged with white lace.
 The ties are pink silk which form a bow at the back.

 On her head is a red scarf tied under her chin.

 In her left hand she is carrying a black umbrella made of black silk and wood.
 In her right hand is a bouquet of dried flowers.